peterrehm/php-test/README.md

 to it.
 As it is common to need custom test preparations you can pass a third parameter to run tests with a custom script name.

+If no script is provided a simple composer install will be executed.
+If you provide a custom script make sure to manually run the composer install.

 ````
 # bin/run_tests.sh
 #!/bin/bash